 - A copy of your flight itinerary, or proposed travel dates;

 - Proof of Austrian residency, if you are not an Austrian citizen.

-STEP 3: Please allow up to 21 days for Consular Officers to review your documents and qualifications.
-U.S. Consular Section Vienna is processing hundreds of NIE requests per day with limited resources.
-We appreciate your patience during this process.
-Please do not send multiple applications or requests for updates, as this only further slows down processing.
+STEP 3: Please allow up to 7 days for Consular Officers to review your documents and qualifications.
+Please do not send multiple applications or requests for updates, as this further slows down processing times.

 We will only consider expedited NIE requests in life & death matters.

 STEP 4: If your NIE is approved, you will be notified by email.
 Do not attempt to check in to your flight online or travel before you receive email notification of your NIE approval.
 The NIE will be issued electronically and visible to relevant government agencies and airlines.

 - Please do NOT send us private vaccination records.
 Your COVID vaccination status makes no difference for NIE consideration.

 NIE VALIDITY EXTENDED TO ONE YEAR, MULTIPLE ENTRIES

 Effective July 5, 2021, all NIEs are valid for 12 months and multiple entries, for the same purpose of travel.
 This is retroactive for NIEs issued on or after July 5, 2020.
 There is no further action or documents required from the Embassy and you may proceed with travel.
 Your purpose of travel must be the same as for the originally-issued NIE.

 If you are a visa applicant with an upcoming scheduled appointment at U.S. Consulate Vienna, or were recently issued a visa here, please do NOT apply for an NIE.
 Your NIE will be issued automatically if your visa is approved.